How to Use and Customize the TinyMCE Editor in WordPress

 /**

-*Description: A plugin for adding custom functionality to the WordPress TinyMCE plugin.
+* Description: A plugin for adding custom functionality to the WordPress TinyMCE editor.

 */

-So, back to enabling some built-in but hidden buttons.
-Here’s the code that allows us to enable the 3 buttons I mentioned:
+Now, let’s enable some of the built-in but hidden buttons.
+Here’s the code to enable the superscript, subscript, and horizontal rule buttons:

 add_filter( 'mce_buttons_2', 'my_tinymce_buttons' );